Wind and solar farms just out of Palms Springs

 - Integrate mitigation, adaptation, and sustainable development.
 Equitable adaptation action must be accelerated to address the vulnerabilities of communities most impacted by climate change.
 This should be enabled by a substantial increase in the climate finance support promised by the Global North at COP26.
 It should also include building the capacity of nations in the Global South to integrate their climate responses into their sustainable development choices.
 To fund and implement these solutions, RMI’s Climate Finance Access Network (CFAN) supports developing countries to better access the finance and expertise necessary.
 Our work through the Energy Transition Academy (ETA) aims to empower energy professionals to be leaders of clean energy economies in the Global South.
 These and related initiatives are helping RMI advance local adaptation solutions from Puerto Rico to the Pacific Islands. — Laetitia De Marez, Director, Climate Finance Access Network (CFAN)

 - Advance CO2 removal.
 The models show that carbon dioxide removal (CDR) technologies will be necessary to avoid a rise in global temperatures beyond 1.5°C. RMI, through our cleantech innovation arm, Third Derivative, supports the development of these technologies, specifically direct air carbon capture, by standing up a cohort of CDR startup companies in summer 2022.
-RMI also provides analysis and context around the role of carbon removals while advocating development pathways that prioritize emissions reductions. — Charlie Bloch, Principal, Strategic Analysis and Engagement Group
+RMI also provides analysis and context around the role of carbon removals while advocating development pathways that prioritize emissions reductions. — Charlie Bloch, Principal, Strategy Team

 For these fixes to take shape, we’ll need to continue innovating along the way to build improved low-carbon industries.
 And investments will need to shift dramatically, too.
 We must increase our zero-carbon capital investments three- to six-fold to rebuild infrastructure, with a keen eye toward an equitable and just transition.